CBL Development Grant Carousel

 The Community-based Learning Course Development Grant Program is intended to support courses that bring together a diverse group of UW–Madison students to engage in Community-based Learning with non-profit or community organizations.
 Community-based Learning is a credit-bearing, high-impact educational experience that integrates meaningful community engagement, both direct engagement as well as project-based work, with guided reflection to enhance students’ understanding of course content and sense of civic responsibility.

 Proposals that address how the course will involve a diverse group of UW–Madison students to meet a community-identified priority are especially encouraged.
-Extra consideration will be given to proposals addressing the recommendations of the Civic Action Plan, especially #9: “Support innovative models of community-based learning and student engagement that create sustained partnerships and sustained student engagement that complement the common/typical one semester course (university-centered) time frame.”
+Extra consideration will be given to proposals addressing the recommendations of the university’s Civic Action Plan, especially #9: “Support innovative models of community-based learning and student engagement that create sustained partnerships and sustained student engagement that complement the common/typical one semester course (university-centered) time frame.”

 This initiative is designed to support undergraduate and graduate-level courses in all disciplines.

-• Wages for an upper-level undergraduate or graduate student, including a TA or PA, to assist with course development and implementation.
+• Wages for an upper-level undergraduate or graduate student, including a TA or PA, to assist with course development and implementation

 • Supplies and other miscellaneous expenses directly related to course development and implementation